ShieldOrder/process-layer-doctrine/applications/zcg/01-System-Boundary-and-Roles.md

 This section describes the primary roles involved in the Zcash Community Grants process and the boundaries between governance, execution, custody, and verification.

-The objective is to make responsibility, discretion, and authority surfaces explicit so that process behavior can be understood without relying on informal knowledge.
+The objective is to make responsibility, discretion, and decision surfaces explicit so that process behavior can be understood without relying on informal knowledge.

 ## Role Categories